WANGXinyiLinda/reasoning-scaling-law/README.md

 # Reasoning Scaling Law
-Implementation for **"Do Larger Language Models Imply Better Generalization?
-A Pretraining Scaling Law for Implicit Reasoning"** ([paper](https://arxiv.org/abs/2504.03635)).
+Implementation for **"Do Larger Language Models Generalize Better?
+A Scaling Law for Implicit Reasoning at Pretraining Time"** ([paper](https://arxiv.org/abs/2504.03635)).

 ## Abstract

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks requiring complex reasoning.
-However, the effects of scaling on their reasoning abilities remain insufficiently understood.
-In this paper, we introduce a synthetic multihop reasoning environment designed to closely replicate the structure and distribution of real-world large-scale knowledge graphs.
-Our reasoning task involves completing missing edges in the graph, which requires advanced multi-hop reasoning and mimics real-world reasoning scenarios.
-To evaluate this, we pretrain language models (LMs) from scratch solely on triples from the incomplete graph and assess their ability to infer the missing edges.
-Interestingly, we observe that overparameterization can impair reasoning performance due to excessive memorization.
-We investigate different factors that affect this U-shaped loss curve, including graph structure, model size, and training steps.
-To predict the optimal model size for a specific knowledge graph, we find an empirical scaling that linearly maps the knowledge graph search entropy to the optimal model size.
-This work provides new insights into the relationship between scaling and reasoning in LLMs, shedding light on possible ways to optimize their performance for reasoning tasks.
+Reasoning is an integral part of many tasks performed by language models (LMs).
+However, the effects of scaling model sizes and data on reasoning abilities at pretraining time remain understudied.
+To rigorously investigate this problem, we pretrain LMs from scratch on a synthetic implicit multihop reasoning environment designed to closely replicate the structure and distribution of real-world large-scale knowledge graphs.
+We then assess the LMs' ability to complete the missing edges in the graph, which requires multi-hop reasoning that can be viewed as a simplification of implicit reasoning during real-world pretraining.
+Interestingly, we observe that overparameterization can impair the implicit reasoning performance due to excessive memorization.
+We investigate different factors that affect the loss curve when scaling different components of the knowledge graph, model size, and training steps.
+To predict the optimal model size for a specific knowledge graph, we find an empirical scaling law that shows optimal-sized LMs can approximately reason over 0.008 bit information per parameter.
+This work shows counterintuitive effects of model size scaling and provides new insights into the relationship between scaling and reasoning in LLMs.

 ## Notebook